dlccyes/CollegeNotes/docs/software-development/Go.md

 go run github.com/dmarkham/enumer -type=DataScope -sql
 ```

-To map string back to enum
+To map string back to enum, just use the `URLTypeString` function in the generated enumer file.
+But if you want to implement it manually,

 ```go
 package alphabets